Carpometacarpal joint dislocation

-Carpometacarpal (CMC) joint dislocations are an uncommon dislocation of the hand.
+Carpometacarpal (CMC) joint dislocations are uncommon dislocations of the hand.

-There is a strong younger male predominance in the dominant hand.
+There is a strong younger male predominance.
+These injuries account for less than 1% of hand injuries 4 and are more common in the dominant hand.

 - hook of hamate fracture

 - punching (most common)

 The patient may present with ulnar deviation of the 5th digit if just the 5th carpometacarpal joint is dislocated.
 A mass may be present in cases of 3rd, 4th, and 5th joint dislocation.
 Often the hand is so grossly swollen that these features may not be readily apparent.

 Loss of the clear joint space and zigzag or M-shape pattern between the carpals and metacarpals on the PA projection, although this may be sometimes seen in normal patients.
 The dislocation may only clearly be shown on oblique or lateral projections.

 These injuries are usually unstable after reduction and therefore are managed operatively by either closed or open reduction with K-wire fixation.
 The K-wires are removed after 6 weeks at which time range of movement exercise begins 4.

 - 1. Henderson JJ, Arafa MA.
 Carpometacarpal dislocation.
 An easily missed diagnosis.
 J Bone Joint Surg Br.
 1987;69 (2): 212-4.
 Pubmed citation